- Tylees Dog Food Review

 - No artificial colors or flavors.

-- Chia seeds, ground flaxseed, and sunflower oil provide high levels of omega-3 and 6 fatty acids for a healthy coat and skin.
+- Chia seed, ground flaxseed, and sunflower oil provide high levels of omega-3 and 6 fatty acids for a healthy coat and skin.

-Scout recommends Tylee’s for very sensitive dogs and dog parents that want to feed a human grade diet but do not have time to cook it for them or worry about making sure they are offering a balance of cooked ingredients.
-Since this dog food is $6 per lb when normally priced, it is not practical for those with really large dogs or a lot of dogs to feed.
+Scout recommends Tylee’s as one of the best organic dog food for very sensitive dogs and dog owner that want to feed a human-grade dog’s diet but do not have time to cook it for them or worry about making sure they are offering a balance of cooked food.
+Since this raw meat food is $6 per lb when normally priced, it is not practical for those with really large dogs or a lot of dogs to feed, but instead, it can be used as dog treats.
 You also need to make sure to schedule deliveries and allow for space in your freezer to store the food.

-Note: Tylee’s is only available at Chewy.com but it can be shipped to you within 1-2 days.
-It comes packaged to remain frozen during transit.
+Note: Tylee’s dog food is only available at Chewy.com but it can be shipped to you within 1-2 days.
+It comes packaged to remain as frozen food during transit.

 Beef Heart, Ground Beef, Water (Sufficient For Processing), Beef Liver, Spinach, Broccoli, Zucchini, Sweet Potato, Mangos, Tricalcium Phosphate, Chia Seeds, Sunflower Oil, Ground Flaxseed, Potassium Chloride, Salt, Cod Liver Oil Powder, Dried Parsley, Ground Cinnamon, Dried Kelp, Zinc Amino Acid Chelate, Iron Amino Acid Chelate, Rosemary Extract, Manganese Amino Acid Chelate.